fcarriedo/mintest/README.md

 ## Intro

-**Mintest** is intended to a minimal testing library in the same spirit as the xUnit family.
+**Mintest** is intended to a minimal testing library in the same spirit of the xUnit family.

+It is easy embedable within any of your projects (being ~80 lines of code) and at the same time, fairly complete.

-It was born from a C#
+It was born from a C# project where I wasn't allowed to have any dependencies.

 Remember, never go without testing. ;-).